 It is vital that pastoral care is available to those suffering from the effects of abuse, be they children, adult survivors, or the families of those abused.
-In order to provide sensitive support and care, church counsellors or members of the pastoral team should receive advice and training in the pastoral care of people who have been abused.
+In order to provide sensitive support and care, clergy, readers, the parish missioner, Anna chaplain or other authorized visitors should receive advice and training in the pastoral care of people who have been abused.